JelleZijlstra/sqltree/README.md

 - Translating queries to another SQL dialect
 - Autoformatting

-sqltree is still in an early stage of development, but it can already parse some queries:
+sqltree is in an early stage of development, but it can parse basic queries:

 ```
 $ python -m sqltree "SELECT * FROM x WHERE x = 3"